timdcrain/dotfiles/README.md

 For easy installation, install GNU Stow and run `stow <package>`.
 The folder structure under <package> will be transferred unchanged to the home directory.

-The exception to this is Firefox, which will have to be copied into the `chrome` directory of the user's profile.